shenzhun/automated-verbal-conversation-annotations-using-sphinx4/README.md

-train language model for sphinx4 command recognition system
+building commands recognition system using CMU sphinx4
 ============================================================

 Training language model using CMU oneline LMtool, then use Python and the open source Sphinx-4 speech-recognition package to implement the command recognition system and recognize the commands.